bclehmann/wstat/README.md

 Currently json, csv and text output are supported.
 Text is the default.
 You can specify with `stat list json` or `stat list text`.
 The full version is `stat operation=list output=json`.
 The same information is given in both the list and the summary, it's just displayed differently.
 Please note that the only operation that supports CSV output is List.

+## Multivariable Sets

+This supports n-dimensions, just add `dimensions=2` to your command.
+A shorthand in the case of 2-D data, is `2var`.
+If you have 3+ dimensional data, you need to use `dimensions=3`

 ## Open Source

 This project is a very low priority for me, so if you decide to open some pull-requests to add features or otherwise improve code quality I would be very thankful.